google/zetasql/docs/query-syntax.md

 + [Changes the visibility][cte-visibility] of CTEs in the `WITH` clause.
 If this keyword is not present, a CTE is only visible to CTEs defined after it in the `WITH` clause.
-If this keyword is present, a CTE is visible to all CTEs in the `WITH` clause where it was created.
+If this keyword is present, a CTE is visible to all CTEs in the `WITH` clause where it was defined.

 ### Non-recursive CTEs
 <a id="simple_cte"></a>